stasson/vue-mdc-adapter/docs/getting-started.md

 ### ESM Distribution

-> The following guide assumes you have a valid Vue.js/Webpack congig.
+> The following guide assumes you have a valid Vue.js/Webpack config.
 > refer to [vuejs-templates/webpack](https://github.com/vuejs-templates/webpack) for more.

 | module                          | type  |